 At any rate, the so-called Lelegian Wall at Myndos is quite distinct from the circular buildings found at other ‘Lelegian’ sites on hills through the peninsula, and although it resembles the huge polygonal masonry walls from some Greek Bronze Age sites, it may not even be that old.
 The other walls of the site, which are scant now, are more happily dated as least in their first phases to the 4th century BC – possibly to Maussollos’ foundation – and do not seem to have any connection to it.
 Excavation might help here, but so far this particular mystery of Myndos has resisted attempts to solve it.

 A leisurely visit to the spoliated church, the cow field temple and up to the peak, where apart from the wall, one can get a fine view of the harbour below, takes about two hours.
 Starting late in the day to avoid the scorching heat means that one returns to ‘civilisation’ (aka the harbour) in the early evening.
 Of the many cafés lining the waterside, one near the tiny beach has adorned its pergola with a multitude of hanging pierced gourd lamps, which in the early evening light forms another kind of welcome site.
 For those who need more substantial sustenance, there are also some excellent fish tavernas…

-In 2013, there is ample opportunity to visit Myndos with Peter Sommer Travels.
-Cruising to Ephesus runs three times (1, 2 and 3), but Myndos also serves as the starting point for the Carian Coast, Ceramic Gulf and South-East Aegean itineraries mentioned above.
+In 2015, there is ample opportunity to visit Myndos with Peter Sommer Travels.
+Cruising to Ephesus runs twixe times (1 and 2), but Myndos also serves as the starting point for the South-East Aegean itinerary mentioned above.